cFreed-AKA-Alf/jsmob/readme.md

 jsmob
 =====
-A JS add-on to adjust layout on mobile devices.
+A JS add-on to adjust layout on mobile devices, including the ability to react when toggling between portrait and landscape.
 jsmob integration makes an existing site become responsive with a minimum HTML/CSS changes.
 Needs jQuery (any version).